Puerto Maldonado tourism is the main entrance door to travelers looking for an quick experience in Peru Amazon

 On the banks of the confluence between the Madre de Dios River and the Tambopata River is the large gate of the central jungle, Puerto Maldonado.
 Founded in 1902 by First Commissioner Juan Villalta, Puerto Maldonado holds the title of Capital of Biodiversity of Peru.

-It is also known for being the final destination of the “Ruta del Gringo” when the visitor arriving in Peru has just over two weeks on a journey that usually begins in Lima, passing through Ica- Paracas-Nazca-Colca-Arequipa- Puno-Cusco- and ends in Puerto Maldonado.
+It is also known for being the final destination of the “Ruta del Gringo” when the visitor arriving in Peru has just over two weeks on a journey that usually begins in Lima, passing through Ica- Paracas-Nazca-Colca-Arequipa- Puno-Cusco- and ends going Puerto Maldonado tourism.

 In the past, the economy of Puerto Maldonado consisted of exporting rubber, wood and oil.
 However, in recent years eco-tourism has positioned itself among one of the largest inflows of money in the region, together with the extraction of Amazonian Brazil nut (also known as Brazil nut).